-Provision for Income Taxes
+Provision for/Benefit from Income Taxes

-The provision for income taxes represents federal, state and local, and foreign taxes on earnings from continuing operations before income taxes and equity in loss of investee companies.
-For 2022, we recorded a provision for income taxes of \$227 million, reflecting an effective income tax rate of 17.9%.
-Included in the provision for income taxes was a net discrete tax benefit of \$80 million, primarily resulting from the transfer of intangible assets between our subsidiaries in connection with a reorganization of our international operations.
-This net discrete tax benefit, together with a net tax benefit of \$159 million on the items identified as affecting comparability in Reconciliation of Non-GAAP Measures, which primarily consist of restructuring and other corporate matters, reduced our effective income tax rate by 6.0 percentage points.
+The provision for/benefit from income taxes represents federal, state and local, and foreign taxes on earnings (loss) from continuing operations before income taxes and equity in loss of investee companies.
+For 2023, we recorded a benefit from income taxes of \$361 million, reflecting an effective income tax rate of 28.8%.
+The tax benefit for 2023 was primarily the result of a benefit of \$582 million on programming charges of \$2.37 billion.
+Our adjusted effective income tax rate, which excludes the impacts from these programming charges, as well as the other items impacting comparability described under Reconciliation of Non-GAAP Measures, was 20.2%.